The History of the Ross, California Fire Department

 This proud department served the Town of Ross, California from 1908-July 1, 2012.

-It was merged into the Ross Valley Fire Protection District in 2012, which today also serves the Towns of Fairfax and San Anselmo.
+It was merged into the Ross Valley Fire Department in 2012, which today also serves the Towns of Fairfax and San Anselmo.
 This is an introduction to the history of the department before the merger.
 We are sharing some very early history now, and plan on expanding the written portion and photographs in the near future.
 Start with the slide show below, and at the bottom see retired Chief Tom Valle's presentation to the Ross Historical Society on September 16, 2016.

 We give thanks and recognition to the Ross Historical Society and their Jose Moya Del Pino Library, to Roy Farrington Jones and his photo collection, and to retired Ross Fire Chief Tom Vallee for his presentation at the bottom of this page.
 Thanks also to Laurie Thompson and the Anne T. Kent California Room collection in the Marin County Free Library.
 This story includes additional newspaper research by William "Bill" Lellis, retired Chief of Larkspur, and was compiled by Tom Forster.

 The Town of Ross itself has roots into the 1800's, and is named after James Ross.
 For most of it's history, it has been an area with many affluent residents, located in the heart of the Ross Valley in Marin County.
 Only 1.6 square miles in size, Ross is beautiful and features some of the nicest weather in Marin.

 For more information on the Town history, click the button below: